Student Financial Assistance

-The Indiana Commission for Higher Education has extended the State of Indiana FAFSA filing deadline from March 10 to April 15 for the 2017-2018 FAFSA.
+- The Indiana Commission for Higher Education has extended the State of Indiana FAFSA filling deadline from March 10 to April 15 for the 2017-2018 FAFSA.

 - FAFSA Changes for 2017-2018 - Beginning October 1, 2016, you may begin completing the 2017-2018 FAFSA.
 You must use 2015 tax data.
 Click here for a list of FAQs.